Manifolds of mappings associated with real-valued function spaces and natural mappings between them: Manifolds of -maps on compact manifolds

 is a $C^\infty$-diffeomorphism. \end{itemize} Moreover, if $T_{0_p}(\Sigma |_{T_p N})=id_{T_p N}$ for all $p\in N$, we say that the local addition $\Sigma$ is \textit{normalized}.
 We denote the local addition as the pair $(\Omega, \Sigma)$.\\ If $\theta_N:\Omega\to \Omega^\prime$ is a diffeomorphism of $\mathbb{K}$-analytic manifolds, we call ${\Sigma:\Omega\to N}$ a $\mathbb{K}$-analytic local addition. \end{de}

-\begin{re} If a smooth manifold $N$ admits a local addition, then also its tangent manifold $TN$ admits a local addition \cite[Lemma A.11]{AGS}.
+\begin{re} Let $N$ be a smooth manifold which admits a local addition.
+If $\pi_{TN}:T(TN)\to TN$ denotes the tangent bundle of $TN$ and $\kappa:T(TN)\to T(TN)$ its canonical flip, then $T\Sigma\circ \kappa: \tau(T\Omega)\to TN$ it is a local addition on $TN$ \cite[Lemma A.11]{AGS}.
 Moreover, each manifold which admits a local addition also admits a normalized local addition \cite[Lemma A.14]{AGS}.
 From now we will assume that each local addition is normalized. \end{re}

 \begin{re} Let $\mathcal{U}$ be a good collection of open subsets of $[0,\infty)^m$ and $(\F(U,\R))_{U\in \mathcal{U}}$ is a family of locally convex spaces suitable for global analysis.
 Let $M$ be $m$-dimensional compact manifold with corners and $N$ be a smooth manifold which admits a local addition $\Sigma:\Omega\to N$.
 Let $\gamma\in \F(M,N)$.
 We define the set